Pre-training Language Models for Comparative Reasoning: Introduction

 \section{Introduction}

-Comparative reasoning constitutes a fundamental cognitive ability that plays a crucial role in human decision-making processes.
-It involves comparing and contrasting various objects, concepts, or entities to draw conclusions or make informed decisions.
-For example, consumers often compare products based on features such as price, quality, and user reviews before making a purchase decision.
-Similarly, policymakers weigh the advantages and disadvantages of different policy proposals to address pressing issues.
-In the context of textual documents, comparative reasoning is crucial for tasks such as identifying differences between research papers, contrasting news articles from different sources, or synthesizing the arguments of opposing viewpoints in a debate.
+Comparative reasoning constitutes a fundamental cognitive ability that plays a crucial role in decision-making.
+It refers to comparing objects, concepts, or entities to draw conclusions or make informed decisions.
+For example, consumers often compare products on their features such as price, quality, and user reviews before placing an order.
+Policymakers weigh the advantages and disadvantages of different policy proposals to address pressing issues.
+Regarding textual documents, comparative reasoning is commonly needed in identifying differences between research studies, contrasting news articles from different sources, or synthesizing arguments of opposing viewpoints in a debate.

-In recent years, there have been studies developing natural language processing (NLP) models capable of mining \citep{jindal2006identifying, li2011comparable}, understanding \citep{bondarenko2022towards, bista2019comparative}, and generating \citep{iso-etal-2022-comparative, beloucif-etal-2022-elvis} comparative contents over texts.
-Yet, a substantial barrier persists: these models often require labor-intensive manual data labeling, rendering them costly and unfeasible for large-scale applications.
-Moreover, these models are designed for a particular task, which limits their generalizability on different or emerging tasks.
-Meanwhile, pre-trained language models (PLM) such as BART \cite{lewis-etal-2020-bart} and T5 \cite{raffel2020exploring} exhibit good generalizability on several NLP tasks.
-However, existing pre-training methods (e.g., masked language modeling and span in-filling) could not grant the language models strong comparative reasoning abilities, especially in few-shot and zero-shot settings (see results in Table~\ref{tab:results}).
+Recent research has developed models for a few NLP tasks related to comparing texts, including identifying comparative sentences \citep{jindal2006identifying}, mining comparable entities \citep{li2011comparable}, identifying comparative aspects from a set of questions \citep{bondarenko2022towards, beloucif-etal-2022-elvis}, extracting comparative summaries \citep{bista2019comparative}, and summarizing different opinions \citep{iso-etal-2022-comparative}.
+Yet, the data collection for these tasks relies on expensive and time-consuming manual annotation.
+As a result, low-resource scenarios are common when it comes to new comparative tasks~\cite{iso-etal-2022-comparative}.
+Moreover, the task-specific design of such models limits their general comparative reasoning abilities.
+Meanwhile, pre-trained language models (PLMs) such as BART \cite{lewis-etal-2020-bart} and T5 \cite{raffel2020exploring} exhibit generalizability on several NLP tasks.
+However, existing pre-training methods such as masked language modeling and span in-filling fail to empower language models (LMs) with strong comparative reasoning abilities due to the lack of explicit training on comparisons.